 Engage an expert

-Being able to successfully rely on the Safe Harbour legislation means engaging an expert Safe Harbour advisor at the first sign of trouble in order to design and implement a plan which protects the directors from personal liability.
+Being able to successfully rely on the Safe Harbour legislation means engaging an expert Safe Harbour advisor at the first sign of trouble in order to design and implement a plan which protects the directors from personal liability for insolvent trading.

 Independent Business Reviews (IBR) are used when there are concerns or conflicts between a business and its stakeholders.
 IBR’s are also useful to directors and management as they provide an independent strategic assessment of a business’ performance.